jasonleinart/blog-site/_posts/2025-08-01-multi-agent-ai-systems-landscape.md

 This trend suggests a future where multi-agent systems become the standard approach for complex AI applications.
 Organizations will move from single-agent tools to orchestrated agent teams that can handle increasingly complex and valuable tasks.

-The key insight is that this isn't just a technology trend—it's a fundamental shift in how organizations think about AI strategy, competitive advantage, and business transformation.
+The key insight is that this represents a fundamental shift in how organizations think about AI strategy, competitive advantage, and business transformation.

 ## Getting Started with Multi-Agent Strategy